 Student Assistant Employment Eligibility

 To be eligible for student employment, you must be a registered student at the University of North Carolina at Chapel Hill.
-You will need to provide documentation to accompany an I-9 form (see List of Acceptable Documents for I-9 Form)), and must complete State and Federal tax forms and a Selective Service Registration Compliance form.
+You will need to provide documentation to accompany an I-9 form (see List of Acceptable Documents for I-9 Form), and must complete State and Federal tax forms and a Direct Deposit Authorization form, including a personal check or bank memo.
 These forms are available in the Library Personnel Office once an offer for hire has been made.

 Application Process for Student Assistant Employment